GitDaksh/GitDaksh/README.md

 - 👯 I’m looking to collaborate on **anything related to development(web)**

-- 🤝 I’m looking for help with **the frontend of my SaaS Application**
+- 🤝 I’m looking for help with **the backend of my SaaS Application**

 - 💬 Ask me about **basically anything related to programming.**